 The Birthplace of rock crawling in Australia, Emu Creek and its Battle of the States competition was legendary and unsurpassed.

 Emu Creek now looks to keep the 4X4 sporting industry environmentally sustainable and as low impact as reasonably possible.
-Emu Creek Extreme Retreat has a range of varying tracks to suit your ability and machine.
-Accidents when four wheel driving at your limits may always cause Damage to the vehicle and we don’t recommend the park to “all wheel drive” suburban vehicles.
-We have a core group of 4×4 followers and Clubs who frequent the park and we restrict our bike and car numbers to give you a better holiday.
+Emu Creek Retreat has a range of varying tracks to suit your ability and vehicle.
+Accidents when four wheel driving at your limits may always cause damage to the vehicle and we don’t recommend the park beyond track 1 be accessed by “all wheel drive” suburban vehicles.
+We have a core group of 4×4 followers and Clubs who frequent the park and we restrict our vehicle numbers to give you a better holiday.

-Recovery- There are two options, $30 / hr to ride a bike to where your stuck and check it out, if required, or drive it out, quick and cheep.
-OR $60 / hr for a recovery vehicle to get you out and back to base.
+Recovery- $60/hour for a recovery vehicle to get you out and back to base.
 All Times are Office to Office.

 Fire wood is collect your own and there is plenty out on the 4×4 tracks.

 Many 4×4 drivers are into the sport to go into the wilderness to get the perception that no people have been there before.
 Some like to leave there mark for all to see and decide to clean the rubbish out of there car into the bush, making a unsightly mess for years to come.
 Please those who persist in bringing down the repute of the people in 4X4′s by leaving rubbish around the country side, STOP IT, you have a big steel thing with wheels that can carry the rubbish to a responsible refuse site.
 Don’t Embarrass yourselves by being ignorant or us by Having to say it.